ydm/remoteecont/README.md

 ```

 ##Roadmap
-The library supports everything I needed for a project of mine.
-If
+The library supports all calls needed for a normal delivery experience.
+I plan
+to further enhance the code base and its functionality according to the needs
-you find it useful, but limited in means of functionality, please feel
+of some projects of ours.
+But if you find it limited yet, please feel free to
-free to contribute.
+contribute.

 ##License
 *Lesser GNU Public License*